csells/go_router/README.md

 }
 ```

-In this case, we've defined 3 routes w/ the following patterns:
+In this case, we've defined 3 routes.

-- `/`: the home page that shows a list of familes
-- `/family/:fid`: a family details page identified by the `fid` variable
-- `/family/:fid/person/:pid`: a person details page with `fid` and `pid` variables

 The route name patterns are defined and implemented in the
 [`path_to_regexp`](https://pub.dev/packages/path_to_regexp)
 package, which gives you the ability to include regular expressions, e.g. `/family/:fid(f\d+)`.
-These route name patterns will be matched in order and every pattern that matches the prefix of the
+These route name patterns will be matched in order and every pattern that matches a prefix of the
 location will be a page on the navigation stack like so:

 pattern                    | example location       | navigation stack